Necronhym/Pytomata/README.md

 # Pytomata

-Pythomata is a cross-platform scripting autoamtion platfrom.
+Pythomata is a cross-platform scripting automation platform.
-It uses for scripting OpenCV for image processing, object detection and filtering, tesseract-ocr for optical character recogrnition, and pyautogui for keyboard and mouse command simulation
+It uses Python 3 for scripting OpenCV for image processing, object detection and filtering, Tesseract-ocr for optical character recognition, and Pyautogui for keyboard and mouse command simulation.

 ## Getting Started:

-Simply download the repository, unzip it and use the pythomata.py file
+Simply download the repository, unzip it and use the pythomata.py file.

 Using git:
 ```